pluralsight/guides/draft/java-and-j2ee/introduction-to-the-fork-join-framework/article.md

 ![parallel](https://raw.githubusercontent.com/pluralsight/guides/master/images/94f55717-1876-438a-ab4c-f5faa5a524d7.gif)

-**Parallel: 2 queues, 2 vending machine**
+**Parallel: 2 queues, 2 vending machines**

 The post goes on noting the differences between these two concepts, especially when talking about event handling systems (like in the vendor-machine example) and computational systems (showing the example of gift-giving).

 For our purposes, it's enough to understand that in some problems, concurrency is part of the problem, and in others, concurrency is *not* part of the problem but things like parallelism can be part of the *solution* (by speeding up processing time, for example).
-However, at the same time, it can bring problems on its own.
+However, at the same time, parallelism can bring problems on its own.

 The fork/join framework was designed to speed up the execution of tasks that can be divided into other smaller subtasks, executing them in parallel and then combining their results to get a single one.

-For this reason, the subtasks must be independent of each other and contain no state, making this framework not be the best solution for all problems.
+For this reason, the subtasks must be independent of each other and the operations must be stateless, making this framework not be the best solution for all problems.

 Applying a *divide and conquer* principle, the framework recursively divides the task into smaller subtasks until a given threshold is reached.
 This is the *fork* part.